CJskii/CJskii/README.md

 - 👋 Hi, I’m @CJskii
-- 👀 I’m interested in blockchain technology and web development.
+- 👀 I’m interested in blockchain technology and web development
-- 🌱 I’m currently learning Responsive Web Design
+- 🌱 I’m currently learning Responsive Web Design and Javascript
 - 💞️ I’m looking to collaborate on projects that will help me grow as developer
 - 📫 How to reach me Discord: CJski#4114